Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 For birth injury cases, you need a team of attorneys with significant experience.
 Cases against medical providers usually involve fighting against a team of skilled and aggressive attorneys.
 Medical insurance companies will fight every claim viciously, as birth injury cases are known for their high-value compensation payouts.

 With Peter Angelos Law as your chosen law firm, you will have legal representation from a law firm with a fierce reputation for winning cases.
-Many of the insurance companies of the state know us by name and will be wary of entering trial proceedings against us.
+Many of the state insurance companies know us by name and will be wary of entering trial proceedings against us.

 In Maryland, the statute of limitations plays a crucial role in determining the timeframe within which a plaintiff must file a medical malpractice or birth injury claim.
 Understanding the birth injury statute and the importance of the statute of limitations is essential for victims and their families.